tarwn/lessthandot-hugo/blogs/content/posts/2009-11-13-undetectable-distributed-deadlocks.md

 A deadlock is nothing more than mutual blocking.
 Blocking is when a process is forced to wait for a resource while another process exclusively accesses it (where the exclusivity is managed through locks).
 Mutual blocking is when both processes have a lock on a resource the other is asking for.
 Neither can proceed, but neither will release its lock.

-Normally, when SQL server detects this kind of mutual block, it picks one process as the &#8220;victim&#8221; and kills it, rolling back its work.
+Normally, when SQL server detects this kind of mutual block, it picks one process as the “victim” and kills it, rolling back its work.
 This also releases any locks it had and allows the other process to acquire its previously blocked request, resolving the deadlock.

 But what if the two resources in question are on separate servers?
 For SQL Server to detect deadlocks, it has to have enough information to see that a pattern of blocks is mutual.